 To learn how to make arancini, we attended a cooking class at Ristorante Cenobio located within a former Capuchin monastery.
 Chef Giovanni worked under an overhead mirror in order for us to watch and duplicate his technique.

-Arancini is a fried rice ball usually filled with meat ragù, tomato paste and veggies.
+Arancini is a fried rice ball usually filled with meat ragù, tomato paste, and veggies.
 With oiled gloves, we shaped the sticky-rice mixture into balls about the size of plums.
-Then, we made indentations, hollowed out nests with our thumbs, filled them with the mixture plus eggs and cheese, and closed them.
-They were then coated in batter, rolled in flour and deep-fried.
+Then, we hollowed out nests with our thumbs, filled them with the mixture plus eggs and cheese, and closed them.
+They were then coated in batter, rolled in flour, and deep-fried.
 We also fried ragusano cheese.

 Throughout, Giovanni provided detail on the quality and uniqueness of the Sicilian ingredients used, in particular the importance of dry tomato paste.
 His accent caused much confusion and good-natured laughter.
 Ragù sounded like rabbit, batter like butter and so on.